 For the Maasai and Samburu people of East Africa, cows have always been their most important possessions.
 Cows represent wealth – the more a person has (some have 500 cows), the wealthier they are.
 To the Maasai and Samburu, cows are currency.
+But this story is about the camel.

 Several years ago, I was invited by Heifer International to visit their Maasai Camel Project in Tanzania.
 The organisation had realised that camels had the potential to be more valuable than cows – they produce more milk, are more tolerant of drought, feed on plants that aren’t attractive to wildlife (therefore do not compete for food), and have hooves that don’t cause soil erosion.
 Heifer International offered a number of the humped beasts to some Maasai pastorals who agreed to give them a try.
 As one of the project members told me, “Camels don’t need a lot of looking after.
 You can let them loose at night without fear of losing them to lions.”